 Friday Mornings on Radio Glan Clwyd

-Gareth McCormick is live on air every Friday morning, and from January 2017 the show is extended to three hours – from 10am to 1pm.
-His first show was on 9 September 2011, and he continues to entertain listeners with his selection of music from the 1960s up to the present day.
+Gareth McCormick is live on air every Friday morning from 10am to 1pm.
+His first show was on 9 September 2011, and he continues to entertain listeners with his selection of music from the 1950s up to the present day.

 “Welcome to my page.
-My name is Gareth but a lot of people call me the Gazman, which has my nickname for ages.
+My name is Gareth but a lot of people call me the Gazman.
 I look forward to your company on Friday Mornings, where we take a variety of music, a tablespoon of fun, mix it with some humour and interesting facts all in an effort to give you that friendly funky Friday feeling – And that’s a Gazman Show Guarantee!”